-FAI's current fleet consists of: 2 Lear 35A, 5 Lear 55, 1 Lear 40XR, 5 Lear 60/60XR, 3 Challenger 604, 3 Global Express and 1 Falcon 7X.
-Four of these aircraft (LR40XR, LR60XR, Global Express and Falcon 7X) are operated under aircraft management contracts or on behalf of corporate owners.
+FAI's current fleet consists of: 2 Lear 35A, 5 Lear 55, 1 Lear 40XR, 5 Lear 60/60XR, 3 Challenger 604 and 3 Global Express.
+Three of these aircraft (LR40XR, LR60XR and Global Express) are operated under aircraft management contracts or on behalf of corporate owners.

 FAI holds an Air Operator Certificate (AOC) issued by the German Federal Ministry of Transport under license no. D-049-EG, as well as a Maintenance License for aircraft of the manufacturer Learjet-Bombardier and Falcon Dassault, license no. DE.145.0062 EASA Part-145.
 FAI also operates an in-house pilot-training center (APPROVED TRAINING ORGANISATION; ATO) under license no. DE.ATO.062

 All three licenses are quality seals, certifying that all quality requirements are met for air transport, maintenance and pilot-training.
 This is compulsory for all German Air Service Operators.